spartan903/clever_munki/README.md

     * The name of your munki repo (default is munki_repo)
     * Set permissions on the script to allow it to run `sudo chmod a+x munki_client_builder.sh`

+* If you are getting configuration errors after the initial install, you may need to restart your machine.

 ## Uninstall Instructions